Optimus: A Robust Defense Framework for Mitigating Toxicity while Fine-Tuning Conversational AI

-Solving this problem requires tackling multiple technical challenges: (1) The defender is unaware of the toxic language distribution in the fine-tuning dataset.
-This makes it harder to build an effective toxic language classifier, which would have been the simplest defense---\ie simply filter out toxic samples from the fine-tuning dataset before training.
-(2) LLM model architectures, their training paradigms, and associated model customization schemes~\cite{han2024parameter} are constantly evolving.
+Solving this problem requires tackling multiple technical challenges: (1) The defender is unaware of the toxic language distribution in the fine-tuning dataset, making it harder to build an effective toxic language classifier, which would have been the simplest defense—i.e., simply filtering out toxic samples before training.
+(2) LLM model architectures, their training paradigms, and associated model customization schemes~\cite{hu2021lora,dettmers2023qlora} are constantly evolving.
 Any defense framework should not be tied to specific model architectures or customization schemes.
 (3) Mitigating toxicity while preserving conversation quality is difficult.
 For example, an aggressive filter can lead to false positives that can degrade conversation quality.
 The defender may also want to reinforce certain desirable conversational traits, \eg prosocial behavior.

 We propose \textbf{\sysname}, a novel defense framework that can be seamlessly integrated into existing fine-tuning pipelines, as illustrated in Figure~\ref{fig:overview}. \sysname aims to mitigate any toxicity that can be learned from the untrusted dataset, while maintaining conversation quality.
-This is the first end-to-end framework to protect against toxicity injection attacks while customizing LLMs to create chatbots.
 Our key contributions are as follows:

 (1) Any toxicity mitigation framework requires a module to provide some signal to identify potentially toxic samples.
 Similar to prior work, we rely on an ML-based toxicity classifier.
-However, we further innovate by leveraging recent advances in LLMs, mainly instruction tuning and safety alignment mechanisms, to build more performant toxicity classifiers.
+However, we further innovate by leveraging recent advances in LLMs, mainly instruction tuning and safety alignment mechanisms, to build a performant toxicity classifier.
+Our training-free toxicity classification scheme requires no labeled reference datasets.
 We show that safety-aligned LLMs (\eg LLaMA-2-Chat~\cite{touvron2023llama2}) can be easily adapted to detect toxic conversation samples by specifically exploiting their safety properties.
-Our toxicity classifiers outperform state-of-the-art industry APIs from OpenAI~\cite{openai-moderation} and Perspective~\cite{perspective} by up to 28.4\%.